ysyk2021/revolutionizing-small-business-with-ai-techniques-and-strategies-for-optimal-efficiency/src/chapter-5-1.md

-# Use of AI for Personalizing Customer Interactions and Improving Customer Satisfaction

 In today's competitive market, providing excellent customer service is crucial for small businesses.
 Artificial Intelligence (AI) can help businesses improve their customer experience by personalizing interactions and improving overall customer satisfaction.